nikomatsakis/math-is-more-than-numbers/index.md

 What about a statement like "it is daytime".
 That is not true *or* false, right?

-What about "cherry jolly ranchers are red".
+What about "red delicious apples are red".
 Is that a predicate that is true?

 ---